 There are three seat factors that shoppers should consider: height, material, and color.

 How far off the sand do you want to be?
 Most people are comfortable with chairs in the nine to 12 inch seat height range, but taller and shorter designs have their advantages.
 Low seats (8 inches and under) make it easier to stretch out and catch some rays, or let your feet play in the surf.
 Tall seats (13 inches and up) are easier to get into and out of.

 Contemporary outdoor fabrics have come a long way in style and performance.
 Quick-drying textiline, durable polyester, and stain- and mildew-resistant olefin are some of our more popular options.
 Water-resistant and fade-proof Sunbrella is the industry leader.

 This one's a matter of preference, but you'll find a virtual rainbow of options, including blue, green, white, red, black, striped, and much more.

 - Backpack chairs featuring straps for carrying, as well as plenty of back-of-the-seat storage space

 - A folding beach chair with a shoulder strap is another easy-to-carry option

-- A built-in canopy, which works like a beach umbrella or eye shade
+- A built-in beach canopy, which works like an umbrella or eye shade

 - Multiple recline positions (check the search bar on the left for recline options)